KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 ## 1. The Mechanics of the Manyfold

-### 1.1 The Unknowable Abyss — The Silent Origin Before All Motion and Meaning
+### 1.1 The Unknowable Ground — Beyond Origin, Motion, and Meaning

 Before existence,
 before time,